Nash equilibrium: Network traffic

 An application of Nash equilibria is in determining the expected flow of traffic in a network.
 Consider the graph on the right.
 If we assume that there are $x$ "cars" traveling from A to D, what is the expected distribution of traffic in the network?

 This situation can be modeled as a "game", where every traveler has a choice of 3 strategies and where each strategy is a route from A to D (one of ABD, ABCD, or ACD).
 The "payoff" of each strategy is the travel time of each route.
 In the graph on the right, a car travelling via ABD experiences travel time of $1+\frac{x}{100}+2$, where $x$ is the number of cars traveling on edge AB.
 Thus, payoffs for any given strategy depend on the choices of the other players, as is usual.
 However, the goal, in this case, is to minimize travel time, not maximize it.
 Equilibrium will occur when the time on all paths is exactly the same.
 When that happens, no single driver has any incentive to switch routes, since it can only add to their travel time.
 For the graph on the right, if, for example, 100 cars are travelling from A to D, then equilibrium will occur when 25 drivers travel via ABD, 50 via ABCD, and 25 via ACD.
-Every driver now has a total travel time of 3.75 (to see this, note that a total of 75 cars take the AB edge, and likewise, 75 cars take the CD edge).
+Every driver now has a total travel time of 3.75 (to see this, a total of 75 cars take the AB edge, and likewise, 75 cars take the CD edge).

 Notice that this distribution is not, actually, socially optimal.
 If the 100 cars agreed that 50 travel via ABD and the other 50 through ACD, then travel time for any single car would actually be 3.5, which is less than 3.75.
 This is also the Nash equilibrium if the path between B and C is removed, which means that adding another possible route can decrease the efficiency of the system, a phenomenon known as Braess's paradox.